-The Brooks Digital Manifesto is what we believe about a nonprofit’s digital presence.
-It’s a call for nonprofit leaders to change traditional ways of thinking and acting about digital in the nonprofit sector.
+The Brooks Digital Manifesto is a call for leaders to change traditional ways of thinking about digital in the nonprofit sector.

 1) Digital channels are our generation’s single greatest opportunity to create positive change.

 Technology is at the center of some of the biggest changes in our society over the last few decades.